IEntin/ClientServer/README.md

 Another note on named pipes:\
 The code is increasing the pipe size to make read and write "atomic".\
 This operation requires sudo access if requested size exceeds 1MB\
-(with my configuration, original buffer size is 64 KB).
+(with used configuration, original buffer size is 64 KB).
 If more than 1MB is necessary:\
 sudo su\
 ./server\
 and\